rust-util-collections/ruc/README.md

   - required features: `uau`
   - only available on various Linux platforms
   - the built-in functions only support the UDP protocol
+- Algorithm operations
+  - required features: `algo`
+    - rand, hash, ecc sigature, etc.
-- Crypto operations
+- Encode/Decode operations
-  - required features: `crypto`
+  - required features: `ende`
+    - hex, base64
+    - zlib compress, zlib uncompress
+    - json, message-pack, serde transcode
+    - and so on ...
 - ...

 In addition, there is a feature named "full", using it will enable all functional features.